AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/README.md

 AutomationMLContainer Class
 ===========================
-AutomationML 2.1 APIClass AutomationMLContainer provides methods to save an AutomationML document and related documents which are needed for the interpretation or representation of AutomationML data into a single packed and zipped file.
+Class AutomationMLContainer provides methods to save an AutomationML document and related documents which are needed for the interpretation or representation of AutomationML data into a single packed and zipped file.
 The various parts are assembled into this AutomationMLContainer.
 The Class provides methods to retrieve parts from a loaded container or for the assembly of parts into one single container.
 A Utility, to build a self containing container from a loaded CAEXDocument and the external referenced files, retrieved from the external references and ExternalInterface classes is defined in a special service.

 Inheritance Hierarchy